 Clothes are an everyday necessity, and for many an important aspect of self-expression.
 Yet, the way clothes are made and used today is extremely wasteful and polluting.
 Make Fashion Circular drives collaboration between industry leaders and other key stakeholders to create a textiles economy fit for the 21st century.
 Its ambition is to ensure clothes are made from safe and renewable materials, new business models increase their use, and old clothes are turned into new.
 This new textiles economy would benefit business, society, and the environment.

-Launched in May 2017 at the Copenhagen Fashion Summit as the Circular Fibres Initiative, at the Copenhagen Fashion Summit.
+In May 2017, Make Fashion Circular was originally launched as the Circular Fibres Initiative, at the Copenhagen Fashion Summit.
 The initiative brings together leaders from across the fashion industry, including brands, cities, philanthropists, NGOs, and innovators.
 Its aim is to stimulate the level of collaboration and innovation necessary to create a new textiles economy, aligned with the principles of the circular economy.

 To really Make Fashion Circular, businesses, governments, innovators, and citizens need to join forces.
-Make Fashion Circular brings together industry leaders including Burberry, Gap Inc., H&M, HSBC, NIKE Inc., and Stella McCartney as Core Partners.
+Make Fashion Circular brings together industry leaders including Burberry, Gap Inc., H&M Group, HSBC, PVH and Stella McCartney as Core Partners.
 Make Fashion Circular has been made possible by C&A Foundation, MAVA Foundation and players of People's Postcode Lottery.

 To get in touch with the team, please contact: email@example.com